mstcroix/WorldCompensationSystem/arch/README.md

 1. Distributed peer-2-peer (P2P) Network (Blockchain based)
 1. Distributed File system (dfsWcs)
 1. Nodes are Servers
+1. Users are Clients
+1. Clients and Servers interact via read/write file operations with eachother
 1. Servers
    1. run System- and Users-services
    1. route User- and System- interactions (transactions)
-1. Users are Clients
+1. Clients
-1. Clients decide to participate or not (mounting/unmounting) as service suppliers in the network
+   1. decide to participate or not (mounting/unmounting) as service suppliers in the network
-1. Clients interact with other Clients
+   1. interact with other Clients
-1. Clients request services from Servers (service suppliers)
+   1. request services from Servers (service suppliers)
      1. Via Remote Procedure Call (RPC) returning values in JSON format
-1. Clients transfer value-assets to single or multiple-users or services
+   1. transfer value-assets to single or multiple-users or services
-1. Light-Clients connect and use the network only for short-time (SMS, PPP)
+1. Value / Assets
     1. Value-assets are represented via Addresses in the Distributed File system
-1. Clients and Servers interact via read/write file operations with eachother
     1. Servers providing User-services are debted certain agreed amount per-use
     1. Servers providing System-services are debted an agreed amount per-use, daily, monthly or yearly on donation basis

 ## Clients
 ### Command, Services and Tools